 Having three certified tax collectors in our office makes it one of the most professionally staffed tax offices in the State of Connecticut.
 We are three full time employees including myself, and one seasonal position for six weeks in the summer for twelve hours per week.
-I hope they are necessary to taxes.
+I hope to retain all of those positions as they are necessary to taxes.